+where $w_\beta (\lambda_i)$ is the weight function of classical orthogonal polynomials.
+The classical orthogonal polynomials are classified into three different categories depending upon the range of the polynomials.
+The polynomials in the intervals $(-\infty;\infty)$ with weight function $w=e^{-\lambda^2}$ are the Hermite polynomials.
+In the intervals $[0;\infty)$ with weight function $w=\lambda^be^{-\lambda}$ are the Laguerre polynomials.
+In the intervals $[-1;1]$ with weight function $w=(1+\lambda)^{a}(1-\lambda)^b$ are the Jacobi polynomials.

-The invariant ensembles in random matrix theory is classified into three class, the Gaussian ensembles these matrices are known as the Wigner matrices, the Wishart matrices and the two Wishart matrices.
+Hence, the invariant ensembles in random matrix theory is classified into three class, the Gaussian ensembles these matrices are known as the Wigner matrices whose probability distribution function of the ensemble is given by the Hermite polynomials, the Wishart matrices whose probability distribution function of the ensemble is given by the Laguerre polynomials and the two Wishart matrices whose probability distribution function of the ensemble is given by the Jacobi polynomials.
 For details ref \cite{rm}.
 The Marcenko Pastur's Quarter-Circle Law is given for the Wishart matrices and they are defined as follows.

-Namely, let $X_1,\cdots, X_n$ be independent and identically distributed random column vectors of $\mathcal{R}^m$, with mean $0$ and covariance matrix $I_m$.
-Let us consider the $m\times m$ empirical covariance matrix
+Namely, let ($X_1,\cdots, X_n$) be $m\times n$ matrix with independent and identically distributed random column vectors $X_i$ in $\mathcal{R}^m$ with Gaussian distribution.
+Here, $m$ and $n$ corresponds to the number of variables $m$ and the number of observations $n$ or $m$ is the sample size and $n$ is the dimension of the vectors.
+The Gaussian distribution for $X_i$ are characterized by mean $0$ and covariance matrix $I_m$.
+Then one can construct an empirical covariance matrix $\Sigma$ with the dimension $m\times m$, as follows

-Then the distribution of the eigenvalues of $\Sigma$ are considered under the different assumptions on the number of variables $m$ and the number of observations $n$ or $m$ is the sample size and $n$ is the dimension of the vectors.
-Their joint probability distribution function of eigenvalues is given by the Laguerre polynomials \cite{rm}.
-We have $E(\frac{1}{n}YY^⊤)=I_m$ and the strong law of large numbers indicates that with probability one,
+The probability distribution function of the random covariance matrix $\Sigma$ is computed in terms of its eigenvalues and is given in terms of the Laguerre polynomials \cite{rm}.
+As one has the following propriety $E(\frac{1}{n}YY^⊤)=I_m$, then, from the strong law of large numbers as $n$ tends to infinity it indicates that with probability one,

-In the case m grows with n, here m is the number of random variables and the n is the dimension of the Hilbert space, one has the following theorem known as the Marchenko-Pastur theorem \cite{mar}.
+In the case $n$ grows with $m$, (here $n$ is the number of random variables and the $m$ is the dimension of the Hilbert space) one has the following theorem known as the Marchenko-Pastur theorem \cite{mar}.